NathanJGaul/notes/Bullet Writing/Bullet Formats.md

 ### Example in Reverse Format

-- Avoided $20M damage!
+Avoided $20M damage!
 Rewrote technical data; correcteed safety errors

 - result moved to the begining because it was the most significant part of the bullet
 - do not bury information, engineer bullets to help reader clearly see the important parts

 ## Example Set 2

-- 2 Part: Rewrote technical data to correct assembly errors; avoided $1.6K wear
+2 Part: Rewrote technical data to correct assembly errors; avoided $1.6K wear Reverse 3 Part: Prevented fleet grounding!
+Rewrote technical data; avoided $1.6K wear

-- Reverse 3 Part: Prevented fleet grounding!
-Rewrote technical da
+- In this example the action and result are not strong but the fleet wide impact is

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcwODg5OTUwOSwxODEzNjQwODY1LDk1Mj
+eyJoaXN0b3J5IjpbMjM4NTk2OTksMTgxMzY0MDg2NSw5NTIzMz
-MzNTg0NywzMjg2MTM5NywxMjk4ODkyNTg1LDYxMDM4MzIyOF19
+U4NDcsMzI4NjEzOTcsMTI5ODg5MjU4NSw2MTAzODMyMjhdfQ==

 -->